stefobaev/testing-vpcFromTerraform/README.md

 # vpcFromTerraform
 # Creating VPC
-# WITH 1 private and 1 public subnet
+# WITH 2 private and 2 public subnet
+# In TWO DIFFRENT AZ
 # with Internet gateway
 # AND NAT gateway with elastic IP